w1lford/JKHubAssist/README.md

 - To provide a sleek, modern UI for browsing and installing mods in a single click

 #### Status
-- The basic API is done and now work has begun on the UI
+- The basic API and placeholder UI have been implemented and now work has begun on core functionality.

 #### What it looks like (so far)
 ![alt text](https://i.imgur.com/rSJn12b.jpg)